 Doctors are unsure why infants experience increased and prolonged sobbing during the period of PURPLE crying.
-They did recognise, however, that humans are not the only ones who go through this stage.
-In fact, other mammals also tend to exhibit more whimpering and wailing at this early phase of life.
+They did recognise, however, humans are not the only ones who go through this stage.
+In fact, other mammals also exhibit more whimpering and wailing at this early phase of life.

-Do note that increased crying is perfectly normal for babies at this age.
-With that being said, see a doctor immediately if the crying seems more excessive than usual or if you simply have a gut feeling that something far more serious is happening.
+Do note increased crying is perfectly normal for babies at this age.
+However, consult a doctor immediately if the crying seems more excessive than usual.
+Alternatively, if you have a gut feeling something far more serious is happening.

 10 Effective Tips to Soothe PURPLE Crying in Babies

 By now, you’re probably wondering if there’s something you can do to ease (if you can’t stop) the period of PURPLE crying in infants.
 Fortunately, there are some methods you can try in order to soothe babies suffering from this developmental phase.
 It’s important to remember that not all of these tips would work out as all babies are unique in their own different ways.

 #1.
 Try Feeding Your Baby

 One of the common reasons your baby can’t sleep is due to the fact he or she might be hungry.
 In order to ease this discomfort, you should feed your little one with food appropriate to his or her age.
 Two-week-old infants should only take in breast milk while four-month-olds can start eating solid food.

 And since feeding is naturally designed to nurture a child, it can ultimately lull him to slumber.
 Furthermore, the warmth of your arms and breast can also comfort a crying newborn.